top of page

 1. Full Focus on Fighting Cancer First

-2. More Time for Informed Decision-Making
+2. More Time to Decide Well

-3. Emotional Clarity and Psychological Readiness
+3. Emotional Clarity and Readiness

 “Secondary reconstruction provides the opportunity to rebuild not just physically but emotionally, allowing you to approach reconstruction with clarity after completing cancer treatment.” — From Breast Reconstruction Explained

-4. Avoiding Reconstruction Complications During Radiation
+4. Avoiding Reconstruction Problems During Radiation

-5. A Stable Foundation for Better Results
+5. A Stable Base for Better Results

-6. Clearer Understanding of Your Cancer Prognosis
+6. A Clearer Picture of Your Recovery Outlook

 7. Easier Insurance and Planning